New e-tuition rate cuts costs in half for out-of-state online students. Click here for details.

 All students must meet the minimum requirements of the College.

 All completed applications will be reviewed.
 Priority admission will be given to applicants whose files are completed and who meet admission requirements prior to March 1st for fall admission.
-For IO Psychology admission for Spring Semester this date is November 1st.
+For MSIO admission for Spring Semester this date is November 1st.
 Later applications will be considered based upon openings.